North Carolina vs. Tennessee: Odds, spread, over/under - November 29

 North Carolina vs. Tennessee: Odds, spread, over/under and other Vegas lines - November 29

-The North Carolina Tar Heels (5-1) hope to continue a three-game home winning streak when hosting the Tennessee Volunteers (4-2) on Wednesday, November 29, 2023 at 7:15 PM ET.
+The North Carolina Tar Heels (5-1) look to continue a three-game home winning stretch when hosting the Tennessee Volunteers (4-2) on Wednesday, November 29, 2023 at 7:15 PM ET.

-In this article, you can take a look at odds and spreads for the North Carolina vs. Tennessee matchup across multiple sportsbooks.
+In this article, you can check out the spread and odds across multiple sportsbooks for the North Carolina vs. Tennessee matchup.

 North Carolina vs. Tennessee Game Info